sonnyp/troll/gjspack/README.md

-# nome
+# gjspack

 A bundler for GNOME JavaScript.

-nome lets your import anything and will bundle everything for you, think [webpack](https://webpack.js.org/) for GJS.
+gjspack lets your import anything and will bundle everything for you, think [webpack](https://webpack.js.org/) for GJS.

-With nome, you can do the following without worrying about packaging or maintaining `*.gresource.xml` files.
+With gjspack, you can do the following without worrying about packaging or maintaining `*.gresource.xml` files.

 ## Examples